 We've been designing a home in a way that could make buiding new ones for many who've lost their own to the bushfires across Australia, better, quicker and more accessible if we work together.

 Rebuild Concept-A by Atelier AHA Architects

 My expertise is in systems thinking, design and building technology, and coordinating large teams.
 As such, I know what is possible, and I know we can help many, if we work systematically, together and at a certain volume.
-In realising this early, our team have been designing and liasing with the other experts and suppliers who may be required for the broader task, in coordination with the network of local connections Josh has made while helping fire affected communities.
+In realising this early, our team have been designing and liasing with the other experts and suppliers who may be required for the broader task, in coordination with the network of local specialists and trades helping fire affected communities.
 But right now, we need your help.
 We need to know how many household we can reach, and how many are willing to come on this journey with us, to achieve a long term solution, and together, Rebuild.